-Braking is provided by front and rear mechanical disc brakes with large 120mm rotors, the motor is disengaged when automatically when the brake levers are applied and there is a rear foot brake as an auxiliary back-up feature.
+Braking is provided by front and rear mechanical disc brakes with large 120mm rotors, the motor is disengaged when automatically when the brake levers are applied and there is a rear foot brake as an auxiliary backup feature.

-The front and rear suspension uses Thermoplastic Polyurethane (TPU) bushes which should work really well for the intended use and will help reduce the weight over conventional coil-sprung shock absorbers.
+The front and rear suspension uses Thermoplastic Polyurethane (TPU) bushes which should work well for the intended use and will help reduce the weight over conventional coil-sprung shock absorbers.

 Tyres are pneumatic 10.5″ high-volume which should further enhance the off-roading abilities of this e-scooter.

 Based on specification alone, I think the Kugoo Kirin G3 is going to be very popular.
-It’s not really the kind of electric scooter you want to be riding around the streets on as it’s likely to get you into trouble.
+It’s not the kind of electric scooter you want to be riding around the streets on as it’s likely to get you into trouble.
 Having said that, if ridden sensibly and at the right speed you shouldn’t draw any unwanted attention your way.
 It looks like a solidly built e-scooter and could be used for commuting if you just plod along at no more than 25km/h.

-The 52v battery should give more than enough range for most riders and will definitely be enough for an hour or so of off-road riding.
-Kugoo claim the scooter can easily climb a 20% gradient – I would imagine this is possible with a 75kg rider, but wouldn’t be so sure with a 100kg+ rider aboard.
+The 52v battery should give more than enough range for most riders and will be enough for an hour or so of off-road riding.
+Kugoo claims the scooter can easily climb a 20% gradient – I would imagine this is possible with a 75kg rider, but wouldn’t be so sure with a 100kg+ rider aboard.

-I really like the look of the large touch-screen display and the fact that none of the important info has been left out.
+I like the look of the large touch-screen display and the fact that none of the important info has been left out.
 If you plan on using this off-road then being able to monitor the temperature will be very useful.

 In conclusion, the Kugoo Kirin G3 looks great, the specification is very good (considering the price) and it looks well-built.
 If I can get my hands on one in future, I’ll post a full and updated review here.